astronexus/ATHYG-Database/data/details/v2_builds.md

 The cross-referencing to other catalogs (such as the Henry Draper catalog) followed the same process as for AT v1.x; see the AT v1.x construction notes in details_v1.md for more information.

+#### Significant changes to AT v2.x, since the original release:

+AT v2.0 added proper motion and radial velocity data from Gaia DR3 to most Tycho-2 stars.
+Significant changes since the original v2.0 release:

+* For AT v2.1, one new field was added:

+    * the Tycho BT-VT magnitude difference became the "color index" field for stars with only Tycho-2 magnitudes

-For AT v2.2, one new field was added:
+* For AT v2.2, one new field was added:

     * the M-K spectral type from the "Tycho-2 Spectral Type Catalog" at https://cdsarc.cds.unistra.fr/viz-bin/cat/III/231.
 This field was added by a straightforward cross-reference of the Tycho-2 star IDs in the two sources.

+* For AT v2.3, two changes were made, one minor, one more substantial:

+    * The data source type of `NONE` was changed to `N` to save space.
+    * The subset of stars from Tycho-2 without Gaia links (in the magnitude range 4.0 - 10.0) used to add parallax information from SIMBAD in AT v1.1 through v2.2 was expanded to include SIMBAD results for proper motions and radial velocity.

-As before, AT v2.2 contains _every_ star in the Tycho-2 catalog with valid Tycho-2 visual magnitude data (only 20 stars out of over 2.5 million dropped, because of invalid magnitude values), along with its HIP ID, HD ID, Gaia DR3 ID, and Gaia distance/parallax, proper motions, and radial velocities when these values are known.
+As before, AT v2.3 contains _every_ star in the Tycho-2 catalog with valid Tycho-2 visual magnitude data (only 20 stars out of over 2.5 million dropped, because of invalid magnitude values), along with its HIP ID, HD ID, Gaia DR3 ID, and Gaia distance/parallax, proper motions, and radial velocities when these values are known.
 It also contains computed values for the Cartesian velocity components vx, vy, and vz that can be used directly whenever possible.

-#### Generating the merged Augmented Tycho-HYG (AT-HYG) catalog v2.2
+#### Generating the merged Augmented Tycho-HYG (AT-HYG) catalog v2.3

 This followed an almost identical process to the process described in details_v1.md.

-The current starting points for AT-HYG v2.2 are:
+The current starting points for AT-HYG v2.3 are:

-* AT v2.2 (described above)
+* AT v2.3 (described above)
 * HYG v3.7.

-HYG v3.7 is a minor update to the version used for AT-HYG v1.1 (HYG v3.6.1).
+HYG v3.7 is a minor update to the version used for AT-HYG v1.1 and older builds (HYG v3.6.1).
 It adds some data for Yale Bright Star Catalog stars that was missing or incorrect in previous versions.

 Significant differences in the AT-HYG build from v1.x were: